 To evaluate your expenses based on the tracker:

-- Good Performance: If your total monthly expenses are consistently low relative to your income (ideally less than 30% of your income), you’re managing your finances well.
+- Good performance: If your total monthly expenses are consistently low relative to your income (ideally less than 30% of your income), you’re managing your finances well.
 This indicates good control over spending.

-- Average Performance: Monthly expenses between 30% and 50% of your income suggest that you may need to review certain categories.
+- Average performance: Monthly expenses between 30% and 50% of your income suggest that you may need to review certain categories.
 Look for areas where you can cut back without sacrificing quality.

-- Poor Performance: If your expenses exceed 50% of your income, this may indicate financial strain.
+- Poor performance: If your expenses exceed 50% of your income, this may indicate financial strain.
 It’s crucial to identify unnecessary expenses and consider adjustments to maintain financial health.

 2.3.
-Separate Your Finances: Business and Personal Accounts
+Separate your finances: Business and personal accounts

-This simple act makes it significantly easier to track business income and expenses, simplifying tax preparation and reducing the risk of errors.
-It also provides a clearer view of your business's financial health, distinct from your personal finances.
+The simple act makes it significantly easier to track business income and expenses, simplifying tax preparation and reducing the risk of errors.
+It also provides a clearer view of your business’s financial health, distinct from your personal finances.
 This is one of the most practical budgeting tips for freelancers that can save you significant headaches down the line.

-Template: Account Overview
+Template: Account overview

 Account Type | Account Name | Balance (USD) | Notes |